yakan/yakan.github.io/_posts/2018-09-29-decision_strategy.md

 2. Ensure shorter turnaround time for applications by increasing number of reviewers
 3. Nominate students ambassadors from eclectic backgrounds and ask them to share their stories with new admits

-Note: Codes below focusing more on building predicitve models
+Note: Performed data cleaning and feature engineering before building models.
+Codes below focusing more on building predictive models using Logistic Regression, Decision Tree, Boosted Tree and Random Forest

 ## Preliminary